General Route

 We are currently able to support log ingestion from S3, R2 and GCS.
 Please ensure that your log files are prefixed by date and time, and that the logs within the files are in JSON format (ideally as similar to the above as possible), and each log is a single line and all logs are newline separated.

-If you are already forwarding logs to an S3 bucket, you can get a headstart on the setup by creating the following IAM policy for your bucket: If your logs are already being sent to an S3 bucket, add the following IAM policy to your bucket to enable TollBit to process your logs:
+If you are already forwarding logs to an S3 bucket, you can get a head start on the setup by creating the following IAM policy for your bucket: If your logs are already being sent to an S3 bucket, add the following IAM policy to your bucket to enable TollBit to process your logs:

 {